-The FDA is expected to decide whether or not to approve Biogen and Eisai’s experimental Alzheimer’s drug, aducanumab, in less than a week.
-Geri Taylor, a participant in the aducanumab clinical trial, and her husband Jim share insights about taking part in the research.
+Geri Taylor, a participant in the aducanumab (Aduhelm) clinical trial, and her husband Jim share insights about taking part in the research.

-Receiving monthly infusions of aducanumab — an investigational Alzheimer’s drug not-yet-approved by the FDA or available on the market — has become routine for Geri Taylor, a retired nurse and health administrator living with the disease.
+During her time as a clinical trial participant, receiving monthly infusions of aducanumab — approved by the FDA in June 2021 as the first disease-modifying treatment for Alzheimer’s, brand name Aduhelm — became routine for Geri Taylor, a retired nurse and health administrator living with Alzheimer’s.

-On or before June 7, the FDA is expected to determine the fate of aducanumab, a human antibody-based drug that targets the hallmark of Alzheimer’s — beta-amyloid plaques that build up in the brains of people with the disease.
-The last Alzheimer’s treatment the FDA approved was nearly two decades ago, and to date, no disease-modifying drug has ever made it through the final stages of clinical trials.
-If approved, aducanumab would be the first, though the data from its clinical trials remains controversial.
+Aduhelm, a human antibody-based drug, targets the hallmark of Alzheimer’s: beta-amyloid plaques that build up in the brains of people with the disease.
+The last Alzheimer’s treatment the FDA approved was nearly two decades ago, and before aducanumab, no disease-modifying drug had ever made it through the final stages of clinical trials.
+Its approval, however, has been controversial.

 Looking for answers about the investigational